arcus-azure/arcus.messaging/docs/versioned_docs/version-v0.1.0/02-Features/message-pumps/service-bus.md

                 options.JobId = Guid.NewGuid().ToString();
             });

-        // Multiple message handlers can be added to the servies, based on the message type (ex.
+        // Multiple message handlers can be added to the services, based on the message type (ex.
 'Order', 'Customer'...),
         // the correct message handler will be selected. services.WithServiceBusMessageHandler<OrdersMessageHandler, Order>()
                 .WithMessageHandler<CustomerMessageHandler, Customer>();